If you’re feeling frazzled by the demands of modern life, you’re not alone.

 The Mindfulness App is used by millions of meditators in over 130 countries.
 It has everything you need to get started and build a regular meditation practice.

 There’s a five-day introduction to mindfulness course, guided and silent meditations from three to thirty minutes, meditation reminders, and statistics to help you view your progress.
-Available on Google Play and the App Store.

 What we love most: The Mindfulness App allows you to create personalized meditations.
 You can choose a guided introduction from their library and then add bells and chimes at specific times to suit your needs.